ZSeanYves/markitdown/README.mbt.md

 moon fmt
 ```

-The external corpus repository is only required for `tools/regression/check*.sh`
+The quality-lab repository is only required for `tools/regression/check*.sh`
-and formal benchmarks.
-If it is not present locally:
+and formal benchmarks, including internal baseline enforcement.
+If it is not
+present locally:

 ```bash
 git clone https://github.com/ZSeanYves/markitdown-quality-lab.git markitdown-quality-lab